 "If you have come here to help me, you are wasting your time.
 But if you come because your liberation is bound up with mine, then let us work together." - Aboriginal activists group, Queensland, Australia, 1970s.

-Join us for a conversation about what PSAC members are doing to advance social justice at home and around the globe and the connection between injustices in Canada and Guatemala.
+On November 26, 2020, PSAC held a webinar that was intended as a conversation about what PSAC members are doing to advance social justice at home and around the globe and the connection between injustices in Canada and Guatemala.
 Find out more about:

 - the Social Justice Fund and why it is important to PSAC, and